There was widespread destruction in Fiji when Winston, a Category 5 cyclone, hit in 2016.

-School buildings were among the infrastructure systems that were affected and sustained extensive damage as a result of Cyclone Winston.
+School buildings were among the infrastructure systems affected and sustained extensive damage due to Cyclone Winston.

-In Rakiraki, traditional builders and methodology were not able to respond to and cope with the degree of the damage.
+In Rakiraki, traditional builders and methodology could not respond to and cope with the degree of the damage.

 So, students held classes inside makeshift shelters, which later became waterlogged as they were used beyond the intended limit and season.